JetBrains-Research/bio-docker-images/biolabs/snakemake/README.md

 Docker Image with snakemake support
 =====================================

-This image provides conda+snakemake with some tweaks using to use it with LSF submission system.
+This image provides miniconda3+snakemake with some tweaks using to use it with LSF submission system.
 * Image based on [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3/dockerfile), Debian linux
 * latest snakemake installed
 * cmd_wrapper.sh script, that allows customizing image environment before pipeline execution on a cluster with LSF and submission using docker